Pierced by Skanda’s Vel

-To the unfamiliar, and many of the tourists who visited the Melrose Shree Siva Subramaniar Kovil on Sunday 12 February to witness Thaipusam, the immensely physical pain borne by kavadi-bearers can be hard to look beyond.
+To the unfamiliar and many of the tourists who will visit the Melrose Shree Siva Subramaniar Kovil during Kavady season, the immensely physical pain borne by many kavadi-bearers can be hard to look beyond.

 But beneath the vivid spectacle, Thaipusam has a quiet and even tender meaning as a demonstration of love and loyalty, especially among Indian males not ordinarily inclined to displays of emotion.

-The temple was a hive of activity with men and women busying themselves with chores for the day that promised sheer excitement as Lord Muruga is praised.
+The temple was a hive of activity with men and women busying themselves with chores for the day that promised sheer excitement as Lord Muruga is set to to praised.

 Once prayers were conducted and completed inside the main temple hall devotees streamed out as it was time for the flag for Thaipusam to be brought down signifying the end of the Kavadi celebrations.